misghna/holy-ui/Readme.md

 1. Install Bun on your machine.
 (Node is also fine)
 2. Basic understanding of React, Vite, and Material-UI.

+>Note : If using npm use `--legacy-peer-deps` flag.

 ## Getting Started
 1. Clone or download this repository to your local machine.
 2. Navigate to the project directory in your terminal.